teracyhq/blog/source/_posts/2016-09-22-how-to-develop-angular-2-applications-easily-with-docker-and-angular-cli.markdown

 tool, however, it takes a lot of time to get it working by installing nodejs and `angular-cli`.
-Luckily, we create [docker-angular-cli](https://github.com/teracyhq/docker-angular-cli) project to build a Docker image so that anyone could use it right away for any Angular 2 projects without the hassle of installing ndoejs and `angular-cli`.
-This is the guide to help you get started in the most easily and convenient way.
+Luckily, we create [docker-angular-cli](https://github.com/teracyhq/docker-angular-cli) project to build a Docker image so that anyone could use it right away for any Angular 2 projects without the hassle of installing nodejs and `angular-cli`.
+This guide will help you get started in the most easily and convenient way.
 It's assumed that you don't need master Docker but only require that Docker is installed on your machine and you could follow the instructions below.